-New students to the clinical programs in audiology and speech-language pathology participate in an orientation to clinical work which takes place during New Student

-Orientation, prior to the start of the students' first semester in the program.
+New students to the clinical programs in audiology and speech-language pathology participate in an orientation to clinical work which takes place during New Student Orientation, prior to the start of the students' first semester in the program.
 Topics of the orientation include readiness for clinic, policies regarding the clinic schedule, essential functions, code of ethics and beginning expectations for student clinicians, review of the clinic's nondiscrimination policy, clinic dress code, social media policy, as well as clinical learning and tracking progress.
 Specifics are provided below.

-BEGINNING EXPECTATIONS FOR GRADUATE STUDENT CLINICIANS
+A. BEGINNING EXPECTATIONS FOR GRADUATE STUDENT CLINICIANS

 - Commitment to Learning: The ability to self-assess, self-correct and self-direct; identify needs and sources of learning; continually seek new knowledge and understanding; genuine interest in the clinic and your clients. - Interpersonal Skills: The ability to interact effectively with patients, families, colleagues, other health care professionals and the community; deal effectively with cultural/ethnic diversity issues. - Communication Skills: The ability to communicate effectively (speaking, body language, reading, writing, listening) for varied audiences and purposes. - Effective Use of Time and Resources: The ability to obtain the maximum benefit from a minimum investment of time and resources. - Use of Constructive Feedback: The ability to identify sources of and seek out feedback; to effectively use and provide feedback for improving personal interactions.
-Willingness to accept constructive criticism and flexibility in making changes. - Problem-Solving: The ability to recognize and define problems, analyze data, develop and implement solutions, and evaluate outcomes. - Reliability and dependability: Reports on time (2-3 working days), initiative in dealing with clients and familiarity with your clients' file information prior to meeting with your clinical educator - Professionalism: The ability to exhibit appropriate professional conduct and to represent the profession effectively (attitude, demeanor and appearance appropriate for health care setting).
-Professional behavior and dress in front of clients and with our educators.
-Appropriate dress code requests modest coverage (i.e., no cleavage showing, no undergarments showing and no skirts 2 inches or more above the knees). - Critical Thinking: The ability to question logically; identify, generate and evaluate elements of logical argument; recognize and differentiate facts, illusions, assumptions and hidden assumptions; distinguish relevant from irrelevant. - Patient confidentiality: Students must comply with rules of patient confidentiality, refraining from discussing cases in any non-clinical environment. - Use and understanding of universal precautions: Although universal precautions were originally intended for doctors, nurses, patients, and health care support workers who were required to come into contact with patients or bodily fluids, these also apply to speech-language pathologists and audiologists.
+Willingness to accept constructive criticism and flexibility in making changes. - Problem-Solving: The ability to recognize and define problems, analyze data, develop and implement solutions, and evaluate outcomes. - Reliability and dependability: The ability to plan and complete clinic related tasks in a timely manner.
+For example, complete documentation within1-2 working days of appointments, take initiative in planning for client/patient care and be knowledgeable of your clients'/patients' history prior to meeting with your clinical educator. - Professionalism: The ability to exhibit professional conduct and to represent the profession effectively (present self in a manner consistent with policies of varied clinical environments and their patients/clients in terms of dress, personal hygiene, communication style, demeanor and attitude).
+Professional behavior can vary based on the cultural background of the student and will be taken into consideration. - Critical Thinking: The ability to question logically; identify, generate and evaluate elements of logical argument; recognize and differentiate facts, illusions, assumptions and hidden assumptions; distinguish relevant from irrelevant. - Patient confidentiality: Students must comply with rules of patient confidentiality, refraining from discussing cases in any non-clinical environment. - Use and understanding of universal precautions: Although universal precautions were originally intended for doctors, nurses, patients, and health care support workers who were required to come into contact with patients or bodily fluids, these also apply to speech-language pathologists and audiologists.